NOW IN 22 DIFFERENT LANGUAGES. CLICK ON THE LOWER LEFT HAND CORNER “TRANSLATE” TAB TO FIND YOURS!

-Editor’s note: Andre Vltchek asked Jeff J. Brown to write down his thoughts on the city of Beijing, for an article he is writing.
-Here is what Jeff came up with:
+Editor’s note: Andre Vltchek asked me to write down my thoughts on the city of Beijing, for an article he is writing.
+Here is what I came up with:

 Peking Man first came to this city’s landscape about 500,000 years ago.
 Beijing was founded as a city over 1,000 years before Jesus Christ lived and has never looked back, making it one of the oldest, continuously-inhabited and extant cities in human history.
 Today, few people acknowledge that post-1949 Beijing is the world’s most influential geopolitical metropolis, and since 1976, humanity’s most important economic and financial policy center.